helerun/on-this-day/README.md

 This project, 'On This Day,' was created as part of a web development course undertaken by:

-He Lerun, Karin Fioritto, Eros Castagna, and Enrico Malisan.
+He Lerun, Karin Fioritto, Eros Castagna and Enrico Malisan.